wpbonelli/cspid/README.md

-# CSPID

 CSPID (pronounced "speedy") is a C# PID (proportional-integral-derivative) controller targeting .NET Standard 2.0.

-You can find it on Nuget.org [here](https://www.nuget.org/packages/CSPID/).
+## Installation

+Clone the repo with `git clone https://github.com/w-bonelli/CSPID.git` or pull the package from [Nuget.org](https://www.nuget.org/packages/CSPID/) with PowerShell: `Install-Package CSPID`.

 ## Usage

-There's one class (`PIDController`) with one method (`double Next(double error, double elapsed`).
+There's one class: `PIDController`.
+It has one method: `double Next(double error, double elapsed = 1)`.
 CSPID doesn't care how you measure your error or the passage of time.
-To construct a controller, you must provide:
+To construct a controller, provide:

 - `errorRange`: the range you expect your error values to take
 - `controlRange`: the range of values your control variable may take